 8. Use the Tik Tok suggested sound.

 We were surprised how TikTok counted the bpm of our videos and suggested very appropriate almost glove-like background tracks.
 Use them!
-The algorithm has calculated THIS sound will work best with your visual and if you obey, you get rewarded more views.
+The algorithm has calculated THIS sound will work best with your visual and if you obey, you get rewarded with more views.

 7. Use two-word hashtags.